MicrosoftDocs/azure-docs/articles/hdinsight/interactive-query/apache-hive-warehouse-connector.md

 Using Hive Warehouse Connector, you can use Spark streaming to write data into Hive tables.

-Follow the steps below to create a Hive Warehouse Connector example that ingests data from a Spark stream on localhost port 9999 into a Hive table.
+To create a Hive Warehouse Connector example that ingests data from a Spark stream on localhost port 9999 into a Hive table, follow these steps:

 1. Open a terminal on your Spark cluster.
 1. Begin the spark stream with the following command: